Grocery Store Produce Department Design

 3. Tell the story.
 Literally!

 Wine buyers have known for years that shelf talkers can boost sales.
-If you work with local purveyors, use signage that spotlights your farmer/suppliers, a technique that’s been used by indy grocers and Whole Foods Markets alike.
+If you work with local purveyors, use signage that spotlights your farmer/suppliers, a technique used by indie grocers and Whole Foods Markets alike.

 4. Upgrade lighting for a natural look.

 Another way to convey the “fresh” story is to ensure that your lighting is as close as possible to natural daylight.
-Full-spectrum lighting mimics the wavelength of sunlight and can be the difference between product displays “popping”, fading into the background–or worse, looking tired and unappealing.
+Full-spectrum lighting mimics the wavelength of sunlight and can be the difference between product displays “popping” and fading into the background–or worse, looking tired and unappealing.

 Agricultural lighting also slows deterioration, helping to preserve produce a bit longer.
 When produce looks better and fresher, there is substantially less waste–in fact, the right lighting can virtually pay for itself in food waste reduction.